ifperalta/MyPortfolio/README.md

 ## How to run
 - Cloning the repository

-  git clone {{link repository}}
+  - git clone {{link repository}}
-  Go to the directory
+  - Go to the directory
-  Install by running - "npm install"
+  - Install by running - "npm install"
-  Start the website by running - "npm start"
+  - Start the website by running - "npm start"
-  Open a broswer and load the website in "localhost:4000"
+  -Open a broswer and load the website in "localhost:4000"

-### You will need
+- You will need
   - NodeJs

 ## DevOps
 I have added DevOps in the background for this portfolio.
 These tools listed below facilitates deployment and code management.
 I've implemented a CI/CD pipeline for deployment running in an AWS EC2 instance.